Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 I call “Contributor Mode” that moment I use to code patches, localize or organize events (no specific key combo here – I grew with videogames).

-In other words, when I am highly focused in these activities,doing something I like (oftentimes) and I strive to do it the right way.
+In other words, when I am highly focused in these activities, doing something I like (oftentimes) and I strive to do it the right way.
 Usually I enter Contributor Mode to have a break between 2 different job activities, to relax a bit.

 This makes distinguishing among work and contribution periods easier.
 Often these two activities may be on the same level of importance, but I prefer shifting my attitude in performing them, for later I may use the outcome of contribution for a job project.